how to deal with angry people

 The Stanford research shows that this technique also works before the angry outburst has even begun.
 They call this pre-emptive action the “re-appraisal.”
 They concluded that “Emotional processing proceeds from the front to the back of the brain, and the reappraisal is generated in the front of the brain and proceeds toward the back, where it modifies emotional processing.
 If you’re trained in reappraisal, and you know your boss is frequently in a bad mood, you can prepare yourself to go into a meeting.
 He can scream and yell and shout, but there will be nothing.”
 In basic terms: The researchers found that “reappraising” – in effect, making excuses for the angry person and expecting them to get angry – was able to reduce negative emotions when faced with the nasty situation later on.

 4. Practice being unaffected.
 This is very very hard but even if you are freaking out inside, stay gentle and keep a kind tone.
 Stay cool.
 Breath deep into your abdomen.
 Don’t sob, don’t cry, be strong and don’t let them get to you.
 Anger feeds on other people’s power.
 It’s an ego trip at its worst.
 There is nothing more confusing to the angry person than sensing that his anger does not affect you.
 I mean subconsciously the mind freaks out.
 Anger feeds on submission, on ridicule.
 When the feeling of having the power to belittle someone is missing anger subsides.
-The angry person himself may even start feeling stupid for their behaviour.
+The angry person himself may even start feeling stupid for their behavior.
 It really is like this.
 So remain calm, use calm tone and keep a good p-p-p-poker face… Mum, mum, mum, hah…

 Do not argue with an idiot.
 He will drag you down to his level and beat you with experience.